-Third, after notice and opportunity for comment as provided in Section 766.23 of the Regulations, any other person, firm, corporation, or business organization related to Smith by ownership, control, position of responsibility, affiliation, or other connection in the conduct of trade or business may also be made subject to the provisions of this Order in order to prevent evasion of this Order.
+Third, after notice and opportunity for comment as provided in Section 766.23 of the Regulations, any other person, firm, corporation, or business organization related to Krutilin by ownership, control, position of responsibility, affiliation, or other connection in the conduct of trade or business may also be made subject to the provisions of this Order in order to prevent evasion of this Order.

-Fourth, in accordance with Part 756 of the Regulations, Smith may file an appeal of this be filed within 45 days from the date of this Order and must comply with the provisions of Part 756 of the Regulations.
+Fourth, in accordance with Part 756 of the Regulations, Krutilin may file an appeal of this Order with the Under Secretary of Commerce for Industry and Security.
+The appeal must be filed within 45 days from the date of this Order and must comply with the provisions of Part 756 of the Regulations.